 Creative workers can find a list of design, art, and architecture networks, initiatives, and associations in Berlin

 As Berlin is a commercial hub and an attractive city for start-ups and creatives, there is a strong networking community.
 You will find hundreds of networking events, many of which are free to attend.
 Some of the more active companies include the following:

 Preparing your job application in Berlin

 Preparing a CV in Berlin is similar to elsewhere.
 The main difference is that including a headshot can boost your CV.
 The cover letter should be brief and tailored to the job itself.
 You should politely address the person you are writing to by name: Dear Frau or Herr plus their surname.
 For tips on putting together a German application portfolio and cover letter, see Expatica’s guide to preparing a German CV.

 If you are invited to attend an interview, dress appropriately: suit, shirt, and tie for men; skirt and blouse for women.
-Greet the interviewer in German: Guten Morgen before noon or Guten Tag between noon and 5pm.
+Greet the interviewer in German: Guten Morgen before noon or Guten Tag between 12:00 and 17:00.

 Some more tips for applying for jobs in Berlin include:

 - If the job was advertised in English, apply in English.
 Otherwise, apply in German.

 - Put together an application portfolio (die Mappe).
 Include a covering letter, CV, copies of educational certificates, testimonials/references, and passport-sized photos.
 Put these in a folder, or if the employer is happy to receive online applications, scanned documents in a PDF file.

 - You may need to get educational certificates authenticated or translated into German.